wazzamatazz/NRuuviTag/README.md

 ```

+# Publishing RuuviTag Samples to MQTT

+The [NRuuviTag.Mqtt.Agent](https://www.nuget.org/packages/NRuuviTag.Mqtt.Agent) NuGet package ([source](/src/NRuuviTag.Mqtt.Agent)) can be used to observe RuuviTag broadcasts and forward the samples to an MQTT broker.

 # Command-Line Application

-`nruuvitag-mqtt` is a command-line tool for [Windows](/src/NRuuviTag.Mqtt.Agent.Cli.Windows) that can be used to observe RuuviTag broadcasts and forward the samples to an MQTT broker.
+`nruuvitag-mqtt` is a command-line tool for [Windows](/src/NRuuviTag.Mqtt.Agent.Cli.Windows) that uses [NRuuviTag.Mqtt.Agent](/src/NRuuviTag.Mqtt.Agent) to publish RuuviTag samples to an MQTT broker.